top of page

 A WIRELESS MESSAGE

-The third story tells the tragic tale of William Holt a recently separated Chicagoan who was living with his brother in central New York while his wife and child stayed in Illinois.
-One beautiful evening he was taking a walk in the countryside and his mind was consumed with thoughts of his family troubles, when he realized that he had become lost.
+The third story tells the tragic tale of William Holt a recently separated Chicagoan who was living with his brother in central New York while his wife and child stay in Illinois.
+One beautiful evening necomes lost during a walk through the countryside as his mind is consumed with thoughts of his family troubles.

-He slowly became aware of a reddish glow behind him, which he first takes to be the rising moon, before he recalls that it is a new moon night.
-It is so bright that it projects his shadow in stark relief.
-Stunned by the intensity of this “still and awful red” light, he pulls out his watch, and see that he is even able to read the dial by its glow (it is 11:25).
+Suddenly, he becomes aware of a reddish glow behind him, one which he takes to be the rising moon, until he recalls that it is a new moon night.
+This "stil and awful red" light is so bright that it projects his shadow in stark relief on the road before him, and he finds that he is even able to read the dial of his pocket-watch by its glow (it is 11:25).

 Holt makes his way home, and one hour later a wireless telegram is delivered explaining that his wife and child had died in a housefire.
 She had been seen clutching the babe in her arms at a window with the flames behind her, before the floor gave out under her.
 The time of this tragedy had been 11:25.